luciusponto/minified-godot-docs/README.md

 }
 ```

-- Removing the class reference (by changing conf.py as below), saves ~ 68 MB
+- Removing the class reference (by changing conf.py as below), saves ~ 68 MB in the html build
 ```python
 exclude_patterns = ["_build", "classes"]
 ```